 Lonin is a Historical European Martial Arts (HEMA) club that has been operating in Seattle for over a decade.
 Our members practice a broad spectrum of historical combat styles and physical culture.
-We welcome newcomers, so get in touch if you’re interested in training.
+We welcome newcomers, so check out our latest blog post if you’re interested in training.

 Our medieval groups work on techniques and concepts drawn from Fiore dei Liberi’s Flower of Battle and Johannes Liechtenauer’s Kunst des Fechtens.
 We work with the medieval longsword, rondel dagger, and with empty-hand.
 Check out our calendar for a list of available practice times.

 Victorian Martial Arts and Physical Culture

 The Nineteenth Century Combatives Group meets on Tuesday and Thursday evenings at 7pm.
 This group, which is called BWAHAHAHA, emphasizes physical conditioning using Indian clubs and medicine balls, and practices period martial arts, both empty-hand (pugilism, savate) and weapon-based (stick, heavy saber, etc.)

 Other practice opportunities